 Reckless driving is a grave offense with serious consequences.
 Unlike other traffic violations, it is usually classified as a misdemeanor.
 It carries severe penalties such as hefty fines or even imprisonment, depending on the state laws, according to Findlaw, an online legal information resource.

-Compare the car insurance rates for drivers with and without reckless driving violations in Ohio.
+Compare the car insurance rates for drivers with and without a reckless driving violation in Ohio.

 |Violation||Rates after a reckless driving||Rates before a reckless driving||$ Difference||% Increase|